neo3587/dupmn/README.md

 Using the CARDbuyers.dmn profile as example, you can create your own profile to fit with any other coin:
 ```
 COIN_NAME="CARDbuyers"             # Name of the coin
 COIN_PATH="/usr/local/bin/"        # NOT required parameter, location of the daemon and cli (only required if they're not in /usr/local/bin/ or /usr/bin/)
 COIN_DAEMON="CARDbuyersd"          # Name of the daemon
 COIN_CLI="CARDbuyers-cli"          # Name of the cli
 COIN_FOLDER="/root/.CARDbuyers"    # Folder where the conf file and blockchain is stored
 COIN_CONFIG="CARDbuyers.conf"      # Name of the conf file
 RPC_PORT=48451                     # NOT required parameter, you can optionally add this for coins that doesn't have the rpcport parameter in their .conf file (otherwise dupmn will try to use any free port starting from 1024).
+COIN_SERVICE="CARDbuyers.service"  # NOT required parameter, if you have a service for the main node, add this parameter for the systemctlall and bootstrap commands
 ```
 As with the <b>Usage example</b>, you just need to type these commands to create a new duplicated masternode:
 ```